Murder of Eva Blanco: Suspect

 Ahmed Chelh Gerj, 52, was born in Taza, Morocco on 1 March 1963.
 He was 34 years old at the time of the murder.
 Chelh married in Madrid to a 20-year old Spanish woman in 1989 and became a Spanish citizen in the 1990s.
 They had three children in 1989, 1993 and 1997.
 His wife was five months pregnant with their third child when Blanco was murdered.
 The Chelhs were never listed as residents of Algete because they lived in a caravan parked in a plant nursery where Chelh worked as a deliveryman, and which had been lent to them by Chelh's employer.
 Chelh's residence, next to the Paracuellos de Jarama-Fuente el Saz road, was four kilometers away from the murder scene.
 The Chelhs moved to France in 1999.
 Though they continued to be listed as married in Spain, they separated amicably and Chelh remarried to a 24-year-old Moroccan student in Besançon in 2003.
 Chelh and his new wife settled in Pierrefontaine-les-Varans, a village 20 kilometers from the Swiss border, and had two children that were six-years-old and an infant at the time of his arrest.
 While in France, he worked as a welder for a farm machinery company and his relationship with coworkers was reputed to be poor.

 When told about the DNA evidence, Chelh claimed that he had gone out for a walk alone and that two unidentified men had grabbed him, brought him to Blanco's body and forced him to masturbate over it.
 His ex-wife, however, told journalists that he had left in the company of his brothers, as they used to do in the weekends.
-She claimed that none ever told her about that night until after Chelh's arrest, when a brother said that they had been at the same disco as Blanco, and that they talked to her after she had an argument with her ex-boyfriend.
+She claimed that no one ever told her about that night until after Chelh's arrest, when a brother said that they had been at the same disco as Blanco, and that they talked to her after she had an argument with her ex-boyfriend.
 Blanco left the disco with the brothers at one point, but she went back inside with her friends around 23:00.
 Chelh's ex-wife also claimed that neither the police nor the Civil Guard had ever interrogated her or the brothers in the course of the investigation.
 Both her and her youngest son denied that Chelh had ever mistreated them, but she later admitted that Chelh became aggressive when he drank.
 Blanco's family never met Chelh and they interacted sporadically with his brother at most.
 A former coworker at the plant nursery described Chelh as not very social, aggressive after drinking, and "a little pervy" with women.
 Former female customers also remembered him as "a pervert, the kind that makes you feel bad when he's near."